Gambling is fun. Taxes are not. Unfortunately, in American life, the two have to go together.

 After all, that might be a handy way to offset your winnings from the year and avoid taxation, so the IRS has to be sure that you took the beating you claim to have suffered.
 The chance that the agency will take a harder look at you will increase as the dollar amount goes up, so if you’re a bit of a high roller, it’s a good idea to keep a paper trail for yourself.

 For your Michigan tax return, it is not possible to claim any kind of losses as a deductible expense.
-However, the state does allow you not to report the first $300 you win on bingo, poker, or other games from your total household expenses.
+However, the state does allow you not to refrain from reporting the first $300 you win on bingo, poker, or other games from your total household expenses.

 It’s pretty clear that you have to pay taxes to Michigan if you’re a Michigan resident.
 However, you may be wondering if you’re still on the hook for the taxes if you’re just visiting from out of state.